Home > Home Organization > Home Organization Tips > The Ultimate Decluttering Guide for the New Year

 Cabinets

-• Get rid of old cookware, utensils, or storage containers that you don’t use or that are missing pieces.
+• Declutter kitchen cabinets by getting rid of old cookware, utensils, or storage containers that you don’t use or have missing pieces.

-• Add organizers to cabinets to keep dishes, cookware, spices, and other pantry items visible.
+• Add organizers to cabinets to keep dishes, cookware, spices, and other items orderly and visible.

 Drawers

-• Sort through utensils and get rid of duplicates, broken utensils, and items you don’t use.
+• Sort through your kitchen drawers and get rid of unnecessary duplicates, broken utensils, worn-out dish towels, and other items you don’t use.

 • Designate specific drawers where you can group similar items.